 What to do with these 6mm Flat Brass Rings?
 With these brass rings, you can create beautiful golden lines at the hem of your mail shirts.
 Furthermore, you can work them into motives and patterns.
 They are also the preferred rings to attach makers-marks or other attachments.
-Outside of living history, I absolutely appreciate them for keychains and there like.
+Even outside of living history, I absolutely appreciate them for keychains and jewelry.

 How is the quality?
 These 6mm flat brass rings are bent open.
 Not only do they save you a massive amount of time.
 It takes about 2 hours to open just 500g of them.
 They also have significantly fewer imperfect rings.
 Only a few rings have the rivet holes not perfectly centered.
 Compared with iron, brass was and is a noble and precious material.
 Hence it really pays out to have fewer faulty rings.
 That makes them well worth their price.